michaelbrusegard/dotfiles/README.md

 In the Updates tab select "Security Settings" to prevent Windows Updates from automatically installing updates at the worst times.

-Apply custom preferences by running the `setup.ps1` script:
+Then run the `setup.ps1` script to install packages and apply registry tweaks:

 ```sh
 powershell -ExecutionPolicy Bypass -File \\wsl.localhost\NixOS\home\michaelbrusegard\Developer\dotfiles\windows\setup.ps1